My neighbor Mike stopped by recently to vent about coronavirus lockdowns.

-Sooner or later, we become tired, burned out, and depressed— impairing our ability to lead a meaningful life.
+Sooner or later, we become tired, burned out, and depressed, preventing us from leading a meaningful life.

 So how do you recover your health after years of neglect?
 How can you maintain your health against all odds in the 21st century?
 Is it possible to overcome health problems that “have no cure”?
 Is there a higher standard of health?

-The purpose of this website is to provide answers to these questions.
+The purpose of this website is to explore these questions.

 Since 2015, I’ve been teaching people how to resolve their health problems without drugs or other toxic remedies.
 I’ve learned a lot over the last several years, which I will share on this blog.
 Some of the topics that I will be posting about include: